Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Greek alphabet: For list of Greek letters follow the link.

 Harmonic mean: Of a set of numbers (y1 to yi), the harmonic mean is the reciprocal of the arithmetic mean of the reciprocal of the numbers [H = N / S (1/y)].
 See also Wikipedia: Mathematics: Harmonic Mean.
+Not to be confused with Harmonic Ratio.

 Hierarchy of operations: In an equation with multiple operators, operations proceed in the following order: (brackets), exponentiation, division/multiplication, subtraction/summation and from left to right.